lancershield/docs/docs/vuln-db/critical/Arbitrary-Storage.md

 - Arbitrary Storage Write occurs when a smart contract allows a user to write to any storage slot, either due to:
 - Misused low-level operations like `assembly` or `delegatecall`,
-- Lack of bounds checking in `sstore`-like patterns,
+- Lack of bounds checking in `sstore`-like patterns
 - Improper deserialization of calldata or storage pointers.
 - This enables attackers to overwrite sensitive variables such as `owner`, `balances`, or `implementation` addresses in proxies, often leading to total contract compromise.